clojens/metamorph/README.md

 Add the dependency to your project.clj:

-> [com.bioniccletus/metamorph "0.1.0"]
+    [com.bioniccletus/metamorph "0.1.0"]

-Send a message to a Kafka broker.
+Send a message to a Kafka broker:

+    (use com.bioniccletus.metamorph.core)
+    ... coming soon...

 ## License